-Jordana provides expert facilitation of individual, couple, family, and group therapy with over 16 years of clinical experience working in the field of mental health.
+Jordana provides expert facilitation of individual, couple, family, and group therapy with over 18 years of clinical experience working in the field of mental health.
 She has supported a diverse clientele of adults, family members, and seniors as they work through depression, anxiety, life transitions, loss, stress, family and relationship dynamics, addiction, and/or trauma (post-traumatic stress disorder or PTSD).

-In addition to her clinical role, Jordana holds a faculty position with McMaster University as an Assistant Clinical Professor (adjunct) in the department of Psychiatry and Behavioural Neurosciences.
-In this position, she has acted as a Professional Competencies facilitator — guiding medical students through a curriculum that explores the complexities of clinical practice.
+In addition to her clinical role, Jordana held a faculty position with McMaster University as an Assistant Clinical Professor (adjunct) in the department of Psychiatry and Behavioural Neurosciences.
+In this position, she acted as a Professional Competencies facilitator — guiding medical students through a curriculum that explores the complexities of clinical practice.

 Jordana is the proud mother of two remarkable daughters.
 She enjoys running, cycling, skiing, and hiking with her wonderful partner and beloved chocolate Labs.